 - Appropriate bedclothes.
 Patients are required to sleep in regular pajamas, not silk pajamas, T-shirts and shorts, or sweats.
 Nude sleeping is prohibited Please wear loose, comfortable pajamas.
 For women, pajamas are preferred in lieu of nightgowns.
 It is recommended that patients bring a robe to wear when walking in the hallway during restroom breaks.

-- If you use a CPAP machine, bring your current mask.
+- If you use a CPAP/Bilevel PAP device bring your current mask.

 - Any medications you may need during the night of the study in the original medication container.
 Prescription and non-prescription medications are not dispensed at the sleep clinic.

-- Reading material, movie to watch on a laptop.
+- Reading material or movie to watch on a laptop.